RealFX-Code/newTab/README.md

 ```

 Your production hosting possibilities are limited, since SvelteKit uses SSR.
-Some options I know work are:
+Some options I know work are: CloudFlare Pages, and Vercel
-    - CloudFlare Pages
-    - Vercel